Domestic garden bore FAQs

 By adjusting garden watering to the seasons you can reduce your sprinkler run-time in spring and autumn, compared to watering in summer, as evaporative water loss from the soil is less.

 Lawns, gardens and trees are vital for health and well-being and play a crucial role in cooling our urban landscapes.
-However with a drying climate, the whole community needs to get better at using less water to achieve the same results by conserving water when possible.
+However with reduced rainfall as a result of climate change, everyone in the community needs to do their bit to use less water to achieve the same results by conserving water when possible.

 By changing irrigation rates to match the weather and turning irrigation off when it rains, Perth will be better placed to meet the challenges of watering our gardens in the warmer months.
 Keeping water in the shallow superficial aquifers will maintain ecologically important wetlands and allow large canopy trees to survive through summer, providing beneficial shade.